digital-asset/daml/ledger/daml-on-sql/README.rst

 -------

-Under the ``jvm`` namespace there is a collection of metrics that tracks important measurements about the JVM that DAML-on-SQL is running on, including CPU usage, memory consumption and the current state of threads.
+Under the ``jvm`` namespace there is a collection of metrics that tracks important measurements about the JVM that *DAML on SQL* is running on, including CPU usage, memory consumption and the current state of threads.